Universal Weak Variable-Length Source Coding on Countable Infinite Alphabets: Supporting Results

 \begin{proof} By definition $r(f_n,\mu^n)=\frac{1}{n} \mathbb{E}_{X^n_1\sim \mu^n} \left\{ \mathcal{L}(\mathcal{C}_n(\phi_n(X^n_1)))\right\}$.
 Consequently, if we let $Y_n=\phi_n(X^n)$ in $\mathcal{I}_n$ we have that $Y_n\sim v_{\mu^n}$, where $v_{\mu^n}$ denote the probability induced by $\mu^n$ and $\phi_n$ in $\mathcal{P}(\mathcal{I}_n)$.
 We will consider $r(\mathcal{C}_n, v_{\mu^n})= \mathbb{E}_{Y_n \sim v_{\mu^n}} \left\{ \mathcal{L}(\mathcal{C}_n(Y_n))\right\} =n \cdot r(f_n,\mu^n)$, and as $r(\mathcal{C}_n, v_{\mu^n})\geq H(Y_n)$ \cite{cover_2006}, for the rest we focus on a refined worst-case redundancy, attributed to the second stage of $f_n$, given by

 We note that $H(v_{\mu^n}) = H_{\sigma(\pi_n)}(\mu^n)$, therefore $\bar{R}(\Lambda,f_n)= \frac{1}{n}\bar{R}(\Lambda, \mathcal{C}_n)$.
 Considering (\ref{eq_proof_pro_redundancy_bound_1}) we have that

-The first inequality in (\ref{eq_proof_pro_redundancy_bound_2}) is because we are solving the least worst-case redundancy (fixing the first stage of $f_n$), the second is from the tight connection between prefix-free mappings and probabilities in $\mathcal{P}(\mathcal{I}_n)$ and the role of the information divergence in lossless prefix-free coding \cite{csiszar_2004}, and the last equality is from definition of the induced probabilities in $\mathcal{P}(\mathcal{I}_n)$ and the identity in (\ref{eq_th_DSU_3}).
+The first inequality in (\ref{eq_proof_pro_redundancy_bound_2}) is because we are solving the least worst-case redundancy (fixing the first stage of $f_n$), the second is from the tight connection between prefix-free mappings and probabilities in $\mathcal{P}(\mathcal{I}_n)$ and the role of the information divergence in lossless variable length prefix-free coding \cite{csiszar_2004}, and the last equalities are from the definition of the induced probabilities in $\mathcal{P}(\mathcal{I}_n)$ and the identity in (\ref{eq_th_DSU_3}).
 We note that the expression in (\ref{eq_proof_pro_redundancy_bound_2}) is the information radius of our $n$-fold family $\Lambda^n$ projected into the sub-sigma field induced by $\pi_n$, i.e., first stage of $f_n$. \end{proof}